how to store cannabis after harvesting?

 FAQ: Is Freezing a Safe Way to Store Cannabis?

-Q1: Can I freeze cannabis for long-term storage?
+Q1: Can I freeze my cannabis to keep it longer?

-Q5: Can plastic bags be used for storing cannabis?
+Q5: Are plastic bags okay for storing buds?

 Final Tip for Long-Term Cannabis Storage